 Our hearts are full and happy that he is in our lives.

 We have more joy than we had known in our hearts abides."

 Take your newly created poem and personalize it by adding a photo or graphic.
-You can have them printed professionally or do it yourself with a home computer on card stock.
+You can do it yourself with a home computer on card stock.
 To any style you choose, add your special touch, and bring delight to everyone who receives your birth announcement poem.